davelab6/type-notes/2019-05-25_fontstand.md

 EvB: He is happy for me to be working on it, but he is now well retired :)

-* * *

-YouJung Park, Creative Directory for ???
-Font.
+## Soohyun Park - Sandoll - Short Talk

-Today I would like to show you our font, Life Plus.
+Today I would like to show you our new font, Life Plus.
 Competition brings out new work, but collaboration is more powerful, and I'm happy to see the industry collaboration at this event.
 Happy clients make great collaborators.

-* * *

-## Miguel Reyes: The similitudes of Designing Screen and Newspaper Type
+## Miguel Reyes / Commercial Type / The Similitudes of Designing Screen and Newspaper type

 So, nothing new, but something we don't talk about.